Bryan Reynolds Player Props: Pirates vs. Cubs

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .470, fueled by 28 extra-base hits.
+- Reynolds has an OPS of .831, fueled by an OBP of .354 and a team-best slugging percentage of .477 this season.

-- Among the qualifying hitters in baseball, his batting average ranks 37th, his on-base percentage ranks 48th, and he is 46th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 26th in batting average, 38th in on-base percentage, and 39th in slugging.

-- Reynolds is batting .294 during his last outings and is on a six-game hitting streak.
+- Reynolds will look to extend his seven-game hitting streak.
+He's batting .389 during his last outings.

-- In 22 games this season (35.5%), Reynolds has picked up an RBI, and in seven of those games (11.3%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- In 34.9% of his games this season, Reynolds has tallied at least one RBI.
+In seven of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

+- He has scored in 26 of 63 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.